Mount Diablo State Park: The Grand Loop

 Trailhead location: Juniper Campground parking lot

-If recent storms have you feeling cabin fever, but you don’t want to walk around on some muddy trail, the higher parts of Mount Diablo State Park may be a haven.
+If winter storms have you feeling cabin fever, but you don’t want to walk or run around on some muddy trail, the higher parts of Mount Diablo State Park may be a haven.

-Thank its well-draining geology above the foothills, which lack much of that clay and dirt, and instead feature more rocky soil that shouldn’t cling like cake batter to your boots.
+Thank its well-draining geology above the foothills, which lack much of that clay and dirt, and instead feature more rocky soil that shouldn’t cling like cake batter to your boots or shoes.

-On clear winter days, you can see some amazing 360-degree scenery.
+On a clear day, you can see some amazing 360-degree scenery.

 The Devil's Pulpit on Mount Diablo flanked by clouds and a setting sun below.